by Natalie Finn | Tue., Feb. 6, 2018 2:03 PM

 Her director-muse relationship with Tarantino was already the stuff of cinematic legend by then, and the four-hour-plus saga that comprises the two Kill Bill films was merely the latest highly stylized fruit of their partnership, every fight scene and closeup of Thurman's vengeful heroine an homage to the joy of movie-making.
 The overall story was inspired by a conversation they had in 1993 about the revenge genre of filmmaking while shooting Pulp Fiction, which won the Palme d'or at Cannes in 1994 and netted Thurman her first Oscar nomination.
 Tarantino won an Oscar for his original screenplay.

-And while she's dropped plenty of crumbs over the years about how taxing the shoot was on her physically, it turns out the making of Kill Bill was fraught with emotional tension, as well—caused in part by Tarantino's quirks, which other actors can attest to, but largely due to the tension between her and Weinstein.
+And while she's dropped plenty of crumbs over the years about how taxing the shoot was on her physically, it turns out the making of Kill Bill was fraught with emotional tension, as well—caused in part by Tarantino's quirks, which other actors can attest to, but largely due to the palpable shift in their former rapport, brought on by her experience with Weinstein.

 Thurman shared her own personal Weinstein story with The New York Time's Maureen Dowd, saying in the article published Saturday that the Hollywood mogul attacked her in his suite at the Savoy Hotel in London in the years after the game-changing success of Pulp Fiction in 1994.
 "He pushed me down.
 He tried to shove himself on me.
 He tried to expose himself.
 He did all kinds of unpleasant things," Thurman said.
 "But he didn't actually put his back into it and force me.
 You're like an animal wriggling away, like a lizard.
 I was doing anything I could to get the train back on the track.
 My track.
 Not his track."